Always (Erasure song): Retrospective response

 AllMusic editor Ned Raggett described "Always" as a "wonderful ballad" with a "slightly quirky opening, strong verses both musically and lyrically, and a flat-out brilliant chorus, Bell's impassioned delivery one of his finest moments."
 John Hamilton from Idolator ranked the song among "The 50 Best Pop Singles of 1994" in 2014, describing it as a "bleep-bloopy disco ballad featuring some of Andy Bell’s most delicate vocals to-date."
-Same year, Chris Gerard from Metro Weekly stated, "They made a triumphant return with "Always", a divine synth-pop ballad that proved irresistible to pop radio."
-In 2009, Darren Lee from The Quietus called it a "surefooted day-glo" pop anthem, "which fitted seamlessly into the canon".
+Same year, Chris Gerard from Metro Weekly stated, "They made a triumphant return with 'Always', a divine synth-pop ballad that proved irresistible to pop radio."
+In 2009, Darren Lee from The Quietus named it a "surefooted day-glo" pop anthem, "which fitted seamlessly into the canon".